 Scholastic dishonesty will be severely punished.
 The student will be subject to university disciplinary proceedings.
+Every semester I say this and every semester a student tries to get away with plagiarism.
+Look, I know the difference between an undergraduate's and a scholar's writing techniques/styles.
+And even if by some random reason your paper passed undetected, turnitin will getcha.
+I promise you that.
+So, please cite and cite often.
 The UTD Undergraduate Catalog defines scholastic dishonesty as the following: "Scholastic dishonesty includes, but is not limited to, statements, acts or omissions related to applications for enrollment or the award of a degree, and/or the submission as one's own work of material that is not one's own.
 As a general rule, scholastic dishonesty involves one of the following acts: cheating, plagiarism, collusion and/or falsifying academic records."